ranbureand/bestiarum/_posts/en/2020-11-4-zhi-nu-and-niu-lang.markdown

 ---
 layout: post

-title: Zhi Nü and Niu Lang
+title: The forbidden love <br/> separated by the Milky Way
-subtitle: The Forbidden Love <br/> separated by the Milky Way
+subtitle: Zhi Nü and Niu Lang
 description: Zhi Nü is a beautiful and very skillful lady who lives in heaven.
 She was so skillful that she used clouds to spin seamless robes of brocade for her father, the Jade Emperor.
 date: '2020-11-04 13:40:00'